sisigitadi/promptmatrix2/README.md

 ---

-## 🌐 Deployment
+## 🌐 Deployment to GitHub Pages

-This application is ready for deployment to GitHub Pages.
+This application is configured for automated deployment.

 1. **Build the Application:**

    ```bash
    npm run build
    ```

-2. **Deploy to GitHub Pages:**
+2. **Deploy:**
    ```bash
    npm run deploy
    ```
-   *Note: Ensure the `homepage` field in `package.json` matches your GitHub Pages URL.*
+   _Note: This process validates frameworks, updates documentation lists, and publishes to the `gh-pages` branch._

 ---

 ## 🛡️ Security & Privacy

-- **No Server Storage:** All prompts and configurations are stored in your browser's local storage.
-Your data never leaves your device unless you choose to export it.
+- **Client-Side Sovereignty:** All prompt data is stored locally in your browser (**Local Storage / Session Storage**).
-- **API Protection:** The application is configured to handle API keys via browser session storage or local storage. **Always ensure your `.env` files and sensitive credentials are added to `.gitignore` before pushing to public repositories.**
+- **Zero Server Tracking:** No telemetry or input data is ever sent to our servers.

 ---